 Different types of air pollution come from different sources, so the mix of pollutants found varies across the UK.

 Air pollution can travel long distances and can affect areas far away from where it was formed.
 It’s even possible for UK pollution levels to be affected by sources from outside the country.

 In towns and cities, the main source of air pollution is road transport.
 Diesel and petrol vehicles create pollutants, including nitrogen dioxide and particulate matter.
 Most diesel vehicles create higher levels of these pollutants than petrol vehicles.
 The friction of brakes and tyres on the road also contributes to particulate matter.

 - burning fuel in houses for heating or cooking

 - emissions from power generation

-Events which include bonfires and firework displays, such as bonfire night and Diwali, can result in temporary increases in particulate pollution.
-Candles and incense are also sources of smoke and particles (WHO guidelines for indoor air pollution).
+Events that include bonfires and firework displays, such as bonfire night and Diwali, can result in temporary rises in pollution.
+Some people are also exposed to air pollution through their jobs.
+Heating, cooking, candles and incense are also sources of smoke and particles.
+Read more about indoor air pollution.